 Financial aid is available to eligible graduate students enrolled in day, evening, accelerated, or online programs.
-Students must be accepted for admission and be attending at least half-time for most forms of financial aid.
+Students must be accepted for admission and need to take at least 4 credits per semester to qualify for financial aid.
 For timely financial aid information, please visit the Office of Financial Assistance homepage at www.nichols.edu.
 (This may require a Nichols login.)

 The Financial Aid Application Process The first step in determining eligibility for financial aid is to complete the Free Application for Federal Student Aid, better known as the FAFSA.
 Students may apply online at www.fafsa.gov.
 Before completing the FAFSA online, students must obtain a federal pin number.
 Begin by visiting the federal pin website at www.pin.ed.gov.
 Parents of dependent students must also obtain a pin number.
 After a student sends the FAFSA, the college will receive an electronic aid file called an Institutional Student Information Record (ISIR).
 It takes approximately one to three weeks after FAFSA submission for the college to receive the ISIR.
 The college will use the ISIR to prepare students’ financial aid awards.